CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ExploreAzSHCI.md

-Explore the management of your Azure Stack HCI 20H2 environment
+Exercise 4: Explore the management of your Azure Stack HCI 20H2 environment (Optional)
 ==============
 Overview
 -----------